Alan Adams: Early life

-Adams was born at Greymouth in New Zealand in 1883 and studied at Otago University, captaining the university rugby side and playing for Otago representative sides as a centre and outside half.
+Adams was born at Greymouth in New Zealand in 1883, was educated at Auckland Grammar School and studied at Otago University, captaining the university rugby side and playing for Otago representative sides as a centre and outside half.
 He was described in 1909 as "one of the finest centres Otago has produced".
 Adams left New Zealand to study medicine at Guy's Hospital in London.

-While in London studying medicine, Adams was called up to the England national rugby union team.
+While in London studying medicine, Adams played for Blackheath and was called up to the England national rugby union team.
 He was capped for the first and only time in their eight-point win over France at the Parc des Princes.
 The fixture was part of England's championship winning 1910 Five Nations campaign.
-In England he played club rugby for London Hospitals and Rosslyn Park F.C.
+As well as Blackheath, he played club rugby for London Hospitals and Rosslyn Park F.C.

 He made two first-class cricket appearances for Otago.
 A batsman, he played both of his first-class matches against Auckland, the first in January 1906 and the second in January 1908, scoring a total of 41 runs, with a highest score of 21.
-Adams is also known to have played for the side in a non first-class match against a touring Melbourne Cricket Club side in March 1906.
+He also played for the side in a non first-class match against a touring Melbourne Cricket Club side in March 1906.